teachingaway/teachingaway.github.io/pages/litigation.md

 The Patent Trial and Appeal Board offers some fast and relatively inexpensive tools for invalidating patents.

 **Recently Issued Patents: Post Grant Review**.
-Patents that have been issued within the last 9 months are subject to the "Post Grant Review" procedure.
-There is some "estoppel" risk involved in a PGR.
-If you file a PGR and lose, then trying to argue invalidity in Federal Court can be difficult.
+Patents that have been issued within the last 9 months may be cancelled on any invalidity grounds through the "Post Grant Review" procedure.

 **Financial Patents: CBM**.
-Patents related to financial products and services are subject to a procedure called "Covered Business Method Review" ("CBM").
-We counsel clients accused of infringing a finance-related patent (whether in a lawsuit or cease-and-desist letter) on filing a CBM in reply.
-CBM is fast, often reaching a findal decision within 12-18 months.
-CBM is also substantially cheaper than federal court litigation.
+Patents related to financial products and services may be invalidated at the PTAB through a procedure called "Covered Business Method Review" ("CBM").
+We counsel clients accused of infringing a finance-related patent (whether in a lawsuit or cease-and-desist letter) on the merits of filing a CBM in reply.
+CBM is fast, often reaching a findal decision within 12-18 months, and at a fraction of the cost of federal court litigation.

+**Inter Partes Review**: A IPR is a fast an efficient method of invalidating patents through the Patent Office's administrative courts.
+Anyone subjected to a frivolous patent lawsuit should consider filing an IPR as an aggressive response.

-**Inter Partes Review**: An IPR can invalidate and cancel a patent on the basis of prior art in patents or printed publications.
+An IPR can invalidate and cancel a patent on the basis of prior art in patents or printed publications.
+IPR is often preferable to federal court litigation, because it is much faster, far more cost effective, and gives the party challenging the patent's validity several procedural advantages.